yeabat8tcap/ai-dependency-manager/docs/future-enhancements/api-server-architecture.md

 # API Server Architecture

-This document outlines the design and architecture for the AI Dependency Manager API Server, providing REST and GraphQL APIs for remote access, integrations, and web/mobile interfaces.
+This document outlines the design and architecture for the Superintelligence Dependency Manager API Server, providing REST and GraphQL APIs for remote access, integrations, and web/mobile interfaces.

 ## Table of Contents